egilbertsen/budget-app/README.md

 # budget-app
-A budgeting application with offline caching
+A budgeting application with offline capabilities